 The GIC-700 only accepts single beat accesses of the sizes for each register that are shown in the programmers model, see 5.
-Programmers model for GIC-700 on page 127.
+Programmers model for GIC-700 on page 134.

 When the GIC-700 is a monolithic configuration without MSI-64 support, the Distributor and ITS both share an ACE5-Lite subordinate port, and the DeviceID for the ITS translation is taken from the awuser_s[did_width-1:0] signal.
 The value of the did_width parameter is set during silicon integration.
-For more information about the ITS, see 3.3 Interrupt Translation Service on page 41.
+For more information about the ITS, see 3.3 Interrupt Translation Service on page 43.

 The following table shows the acceptance capabilities of the Distributor ACE5-Lite subordinate interface.
+These acceptance capabilities also apply to the cross-chip ACE5-Lite subordinate interface.